nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 #### History on a Document

-On the **History** tab of your document, you can see all the events related to the retention including:
+On the **History** tab of your document, you can see all the events related to the retention, including:

 - Application of a retention rule to the document.
 - Beginning of the retention period.